NethermindEth/Forta-Agents/Umee-Bots/Bad-Debt/README.md

 ## Alerts

 - UMEE-11
-  - Fired when the borrowed value becomes greater than the collateral value.
+  - Fired when the borrowed value becomes is greater than the collateral value after a Umee market interaction.
   - Severity is always set to "High"
   - Type is always set to "Exploit"
   - Metadata contains: